 We will try to update the data as often as we can to give you the latest view of the data – likely three to four times per year.

-- includes those that contribute more than $200 in a cycle
+- donations of more than $200 in a cycle